valentin-marquez/peak/mods/BagsForEveryone/README.md

 # BagsForEveryone

-Minimalist mod that automatically generates backpacks for all players when starting a game in PEAK.
+Automatically spawns backpacks for all players when starting a game.
+No more forgetting your bags!

+## Installation

+1. Install BepInEx 5.4.2100+
+2. Place `BagsForEveryone.dll` in `BepInEx/plugins/`
+3. Launch PEAK

-## 🎒 Features
+## Features

-- **Automatic backpack generation** - Each player receives a backpack when starting the game
+- Automatic backpack for each player
-- **Smart scene detection** - Only works on real game levels (Level_0 to Level_13), not in lobby
+- Works on game levels (Level_0 to Level_13)
-- **Support for mid-game joining players** - New players also receive backpacks
+- Mid-game joining players also get bags
-- **Multiplayer compatible** - Works perfectly with Photon networking system
-- **Duplicate prevention** - Won't give multiple backpacks to the same player
-- **Zero configuration** - Works from the first moment without configuration

-## 🚀 Installation

-### Automatic (Mod Manager)

-1. Install using r2modman or Thunderstore Mod Manager
-2. Launch Peak

-### Manual

-1. Make sure BepInEx is installed in your Peak folder
-2. Download the latest version of the mod
-3. Extract `BagsForEveryone.dll` to `BepInEx/plugins/`
-4. Launch Peak
+- Multiplayer compatible
+- No configuration needed

-## ⚙️ Configuration
+## Configuration

-The mod has only one configuration:
+Optional config file: `BepInEx/config/com.nozz.bagsforeveryone.cfg`

-- **ModEnabled** (default: true) - Enable/disable automatic backpack generation
+- **ModEnabled** (default: true) - Enable/disable the mod

-Configuration file: `BepInEx/config/com.nozz.bagsforeveryone.cfg`

-## 🎮 How It Works

-The mod automatically detects when players spawn in game levels and ensures all players get exactly one backpack.
-It uses Peak's official object generation system and Photon networking for perfect multiplayer compatibility.

-Fixed settings for optimal experience:

-- **Spawn delay**: 2 seconds after game start
-- **Backpack quantity**: 1 per player
-- **Mid-game spawning**: Always enabled

-## 🔧 Development

-This project is part of the PEAK mods monorepo.

-### Build Locally

 ```bash
 dotnet build --configuration Release